benhyland/personal-site/pages/command-line-tools.md

 `-o`, `-i`, `-e`, `-m`, `-s` shows various forms of info associated with each socket.

 ### [lldpctl](http://vincentbernat.github.io/lldpd/usage.html)
-Each interface on a device sends [LLDP](http://en.wikipedia.org/wiki/Link_Layer_Discovery_Protocol) frames at regular intervals to inform the network of device details. `lldpd` receives (and sends) the lldp frames. `lldpctl` queries the info recieved, and can tell us what is connected on the other end of our links.
+Each interface on a device sends [LLDP](http://en.wikipedia.org/wiki/Link_Layer_Discovery_Protocol) frames at regular intervals to inform the network of device details. `lldpd` receives (and sends) the lldp frames. `lldpctl` queries the info received, and can tell us what is connected on the other end of our links.

 For example, to show basic mandatory lldp info for devices connected to eth0: